tonympt/react-notes/README.md

 The Backend is a simple RESTfull API built with ``Node.js`` and ``Express``.
 The router consists of 3 main routes: ``/users``, ``/notes``, and ``/labels``.
 All routes dedicated to user-specific services are protected by an [authentication middleware](back\api\middleware\authentification.js) that verifies the JWT token.
 The database is built with three MongoDB documents: **users**, **labels**, and **notes**, and each of these documents is pre-generated by a [mongoose model](back\api\models).

+## Reflections and Future Improvements

+For the deployment of this project, the backend is hosted on an **AWS instance**, and the frontend is deployed on **Vercel**.

+This project, which is not intended to attract heavy traffic, was designed with simplicity in mind, particularly for the database component.
+I opted to utilize a MongoDB Atlas cluster for database management.
+This technology choice, while straightforward, has its limitations in terms of optimization.
+Specifically, the free tier shares RAM with other users, which can slow down the performance of my API.

+For my future projects, I have outlined the following objectives:

+- Implement a **Docker-based** environment to streamline the setup and deployment process.

+- Manage my database from scratch to fully optimize my backend.